Next Starter Logo

 VariableRequiredDescription

-STRIPE_SECRET_KEYYesSecret key from your Stripe dashboard
+STRIPE_SECRET_KEYYesSecret key from the Stripe dashboard (use sk_test_ in dev)

-STRIPE_WEBHOOK_SECRETYesWebhook signing secret from a Stripe webhook endpoint
+STRIPE_WEBHOOK_SECRETYesWebhook signing secret for the Stripe endpoint

 VariableRequiredDescription